 She is also the Founding Chair of the Jinnah Institute, a fourth-term Parliamentarian, diplomat, journalist, and civil society activist who has received Pakistan’s highest civil award, the Nishan-e-Imtiaz.
 Rehman was also the founding chair of the Senate Parliamentary Caucus on Climate Change and has served as Chair of Pakistan Red Crescent.

 As a former editor of the “Herald” newsmagazine based in Pakistan, Rehman is also an award-winning journalist with 20 years of experience in both the broadcast and print media.

-Rehman has served as the Leader of Opposition in Senate, Pakistan’s Ambassador to the United States and Federal Minister for Information and Broadcasting.
-She has held additional portfolios of Health, Women Development, and Culture as a Federal Minister.
+Rehman has served as the Leader of Opposition in the Senate, Pakistan’s Ambassador to the United States and Federal Minister for Information and Broadcasting.
+She has also Chaired the Foreign Affairs Committee of the Senate of Pakistan, and held additional portfolios of Health, Women Development, and Culture as a Federal Minister.

 Rehman has received several awards including the title of Democracy’s Hero; The Freedom Award for her work for media independence; the International Peace Award for Democrats; and the Jeanne Kirkpatrick Award for Women.
 Identified as one of the Top Global Thinkers of 2011 by Foreign Policy magazine, she was cover-titled by Newsweek Pakistan as “Pakistan’s Most Important Woman”.